-It would be true to say that, for some of the language learners, music is probably one of the main reasons why they decided to learn foreign languages at the first place.
+It would be true to say that for some language learners music is probably one of the main reasons why they decided to learn foreign languages in the first place.
 The main question is, does learn a language through music effective?
 Is it the best way to master a foreign language?
 Would you be fluent by just using music?

 - You listen to a foreign song and you like what you hear.

-- You search for another song of the same language with a different music genre that suits your taste and you fall in love with it.
+- You search for another song (same language) with a different genre that suits your taste and you fall in love with it.

-- You keep listening to it, without you realize you’ve memorized the lyrics and decided to figure out what the song is about.
+- You keep listening to it and the next thing you know you’ve memorized the lyrics and decided to figure out what the song is about.

-At this rate, you already know certain words and when you happened to watch TV series and/or movies that have the particular language you’ve learned in it, you already know what some of it means.
-This indirectly by no means, the easiest way to learn a new language without having to pay attention to the grammar and focus solely on the accent and pronunciation.
+By now, you know certain words and when you happen to watch TV series and/or movies with that particular language you already know what some of it means.
+This is indirectly by no means, the easiest way to learn a new language without having to pay attention to the grammar and focus solely on the accent and pronunciation.

-The best thing about music is, it tells you a story.
-Have you ever heard people saying “I can totally relate myself to this song”?
+The best thing about music is it tells you a story.
+Have you ever heard people saying “I can totally relate to this song”?
 I bet you did.
-This is a good thing because when you converse with your foreign exchange partners, they are more likely to know more about you and you can easily tell them the story of your life using music.
+This is a good thing because when you talk with your foreign exchange partners they are more likely to want to know more about you and you can easily tell them the story of your life using music.

-Some people think that by just listening to music, they’re able to absorb and master the language.
-Well, you know what, you’re not.
-That’s completely a wrong mindset, to begin with.
 You’re not going to be able to achieve that while you’re doing something else at the same time.
-You should make it as the center of your attention rather than making it as background music.
+You should make it the centre of your attention rather than making it background music.

 You have to listen, hear and focus at the same time.
 This way you’ll be able to absorb it.
-Think of it like doing a TOEFL test.
+Think of it as doing IELTS or TOEFL tests.
 Would you be able to pass the test while doing something else?

 I based my words on a study carried out by researchers at the University of Edinburgh’s Reid School of Music.
-Through music and singing can definitely help one to improve their speaking of a foreign language.
+Music and singing can definitely help one to improve their speaking of a foreign language.

 “Each language has its own musicality” – Susana Zaraysky

-When I was a kid, I remembered watching a cartoon (I’m not sure what it was about), they were singing the names of the prophets and after watching it several times, I was able to recall all the names.
-This had helped me whenever there were questions related to that area and I still remember that to this day.
+When I was a kid I remembered watching a cartoon (I’m not sure what it was about).
+They were singing the names of the prophets and after watching it several times I was able to recall all the 25 names.
+This had helped me whenever there were questions related to that area and I still remember it to this day.